mwinel/nelsonmurungi.com/README.md

 ## nelsonmurungi.com

 My personal website and blog for sharing a few ideas.
 Feel free to use this as an inspiration for your personal portfolio.
+See [live demo](https://nelsonmurungi.vercel.app/).

 ## Getting Started